God, God, God, God —

 Gratia plena – Latin for “full of grace” from the traditional Christian prayer.

-Redemptori Domino – Latin for “the Lord our Savior,” from a hymn by Michael Praetorius (1571-1621).
-The other Latin lines in the stanza are also lyrics from that hymn.
+Redemptori Domino – Latin for “the Lord our Savior,” from a hymn by Michael Praetorius (1571‑1621).
+The other Latin lines in the stanza are similarly lyrics from that hymn.

 Iacenti in praesepio – Latin for “lying in the manger.”